"The hand of a craftsman engaged in his craft is always pure."

 Part 2 | The WOMEN!

-At the centre of everything are the Okhai super women(!) which includes the Artisans and the managing staff that are so full of life and warmth, it was an absolute joy to work along with them and for them.
+At the heart of Okhai are the remarkable women – both artisans and staff – who are so full of life and warmth that it was an absolute joy to work alongside them.

 L-R Clockwise : Gathering of women outside the Dwarka Temple; Lakmi ben strikng a pose by the Gomti river at dawn; shibori dying in process; Nani with her granddaughter Radhika; Leather key tags being made